Getting started

 Update a workflow

-To update information about a workflow, use theUnstructuredClient
+To update information about a workflow, use theUnstructuredClient object’s workflows.update_workflow function (for the Python SDK) or

-method to call the /workflows/<workflow-id>
+the PUT method to call the /workflows/<workflow-id> endpoint (for curl or Postman), replacing

-with the workflow’s unique ID.
+<workflow-id> with the workflow’s unique ID.
 To get this ID, see List workflows.

-object (for the Python SDK) or
+In UpdateWorkflow object (for the Python SDK) or

-or Postman), specify the settings for the workflow.
+the request body (for curl or Postman), specify the settings for the workflow.
 For the specific settings to include, see

 Update a workflow.